Boards & Committees

 The Benchmarking Committee commissions periodic surveys of member schools.
 These surveys include metrics,

-trends and strategic insights into the University-based Executive Education industry that can enable members to
+trends and strategic insights into the University-based Executive Education Industry that can enable members to

 improve the quality of their work in the field of non-degree executive education.